Interspecies Liminality on the Edge of Life: Human-Animal Companionship in Madame (1989)

 How to Cite

 Taşdizen, B. (2024).
-Human-Animal Companionship at the End-of-Life: Human-Animal Companionship in Madame (1989).
+Interspecies Liminality on the Edge of Life: Human-Animal Companionship in Madame (1989).
 REFLEKTIF Journal of Social Sciences, 5(2), 307–329. https://doi.org/10.47613/reflektif.2024.161

 Issue